-In the years 411-12, Christian refugees from the first sack of Rome reached the city of Hippo in North Africa, and the bishop there, Augustine, heard them express their wonder as to what had happened.
-They believed that their god protected people, and they believed as had Bishop Eusebius that God had linked Rome and Christianity.
+In the years 411-12, refugees from Italy reached the city of Hippo in North Africa, and the Christian bishop there, Augustine, heard them express their wonder as to what had happened regarding the sack of Rome.
+These were Christians who believed that their god protected people, and they believed as had Bishop Eusebius that God had linked Rome and Christianity.
 In a series of sermons, Augustine gave his flock a perspective that differed radically from that espoused by Eusebius (who had died in 339/340).
-Augustine told his flock that since the fall of Adam the loyalties of the human race had been divided between two great symbolic cities.
+Augustine said that since the fall of Adam the loyalties of the human race had been divided between two great symbolic cities.
 Appealing to his flock's imagination he described one as the heavenly city of Jerusalem, a city that served God and His loyal angels.
-The other was, Babylon, represented by Rome, which served the devil and his demons.
+The other city was Babylon, represented by Rome, which served the devil and his demons.
 He said that although Jerusalem and Babylon appeared mixed they would be separated at the Last Judgment.
 The righteous, he said, would return to the heavenly city of Jerusalem.

 In a work titled The City of God, Augustine wrote that God was actively at work in human history, that Rome had been destined to decay, that a lust for material goods and violence were rooted in impulse and had made Rome wicked.
 Rome, he wrote, was based on self-love, robbery, violence and fraud.
 The Romans, he claimed, were the most successful brigands in history.
 He described slavery and private property not as the creations of God but of sin.
-Rome, he wrote, had to perish as had the wicked cities of the Old Testament.
+He explained the sack of Rome as a part of Rome having to perish as had wicked cities described in the Old Testament.

-With Augustine there was nothing of the belief by Socrates of people doing wrong only because of not knowing truth.
-Augustine believed that one's inner-self was so complex and mysterious that no one could ever know one's whole personality and no one could be certain that all of oneself would live up to the standards that he or she had adopted.
+With Augustine there was nothing of Socrates's belief that people did wrong because of not knowing truth.
+Augustine didn't see people as that rational.
+There were impulses that caused them to err, that one's inner-self was so complex and mysterious that no one could ever know his own whole personality and no one could be certain that all of oneself would live up to the standards that he or she had adopted.
 Augustine had been sexually active as a young man, but now in his sixties he saw humanity as gluttonous.
 He described infants at the breast as filled with lust, jealousy and other vices.
 Adam and Eve could have had sex without lust, he wrote, but they chose instead to have it with lust.
 A carpenter moved his hands without lust, he added, and so too could people in sexual intercourse.
 Virtue, claimed Augustine, demanded complete control over one's body, but absolute control was impossible, he claimed, because of Adam's fall.

-The Pelagians, as greater advocates of virtue, clashed with Augustine over wealth and sharing, asserting that a rich man was surely damned.
+As advocates of virtue, Pelagians clashed with Augustine over wealth and sharing, the Pelagians asserting that a rich man was surely damned.
 Augustine replied that the Church had to find room both for its higher civil servants and its taxpayers, including the rich landowners on whose endowments and influence the monks and clergy had come to depend.
 Augustine preached against rich men ruining themselves by distributing their land among the poor.
 Instead, he called upon them to leave their land to Catholic monasteries.

 Bishops who had spent years upholding the necessity of baptizing infants were inclined to reject the Pelagian argument about the innocence of infants, and many Christians were inclined to believe more in human frailty than humanity's ability to perfect itself.
 Many believed that people should be humble about their virtues rather than dare to work toward their own righteousness.
 Augustine was winning the argument.
 Pelagians tried to defend themselves by street demonstrations, and this led to violence in the streets of Rome.
 The Pelagians were viewed as disturbers of the Catholic faith and accused of considering themselves above the rest of the Christian community.